Arihant25/isitopen/README.md

 ### For Students

-Navigate to the home page and click "I want to Eat" to view the current status of all shops.
+Navigate to the home page and click "I want to Shop" to view the current status of all shops.

 ### For Shop Owners